 Does Decaf Coffee Have Caffeine in It?

-In this blog, we’ll talk about all things decaf, including whether decaf coffee has caffeine in it, the benefits of trying decaf coffee, and the different types of decaffeination processes that are currently used.
+In this blog, we’ll talk about all things decaf, including whether decaf coffee has caffeine, the benefits of trying decaf coffee, and the different types of decaffeination processes currently used.

-If you’re tired of choosing between espresso vs coffee, decaf may be a new avenue of brew for you to try.
+If you’re a coffee lover, but you’re tired of choosing between espresso and coffee, decaf may be a new avenue of brew for you to try.
 More and more people are discovering the benefits of switching to decaf coffee for some or all their coffee drinking — and with good reason, because there are plenty.

-Studies show over and over that drinking coffee is good for your health: It contains antioxidants can neutralize free radicals, and can aid in preventing diabetes, cancer, and heart disease.
-So far, no research has shown that it’s the caffeine in coffee that’s responsible for all these health-boosting bonuses, which means you can still get them from drinking decaffeinated coffee.
+Studies show over and over that drinking coffee can be good for your health: It contains antioxidants that can neutralize free radicals, and aid in preventing diabetes, cancer, and heart disease.
+So far, no research has shown that it’s the caffeine intake in coffee that’s responsible for all these health-boosting bonuses, which means you can still get them from drinking decaffeinated coffee.

 Research has also indicated that drinking decaf or regular coffee can reduce your chance of developing chronic liver disease.

-Because of its lack of caffeine content, decaf coffee won’t keep you up at night, it’s a great way to end a meal or social evening, and can take the place of alcohol for those who prefer to abstain.
+Because of its lack of caffeine content, decaf coffee won’t keep you up at night.
+Instead, it’s a great way to end a meal or social evening, and can take the place of alcohol for those who prefer to abstain.

 How Is Decaf Coffee Made?